skypager/skypager/src/features/google/README.md

 You'll need

 1) a Service Account JSON (best to store it in `$projectRoot/secrets/serviceAccount.json`)
-2) The Google Drive and Google Sheets APIs
+2) The Google Drive, Google Sheets, Google Documents, and possibly Google Calendar APIs
-3) Google Sheets shared with the `client_email` from the service account.
+3) Google Sheets or Documents shared with the `client_email` from the service account (if not using oauth)

 **optional**

 4) oAuth2 Credentials JSON (a json with the key installed that has client_id, client_secret ) (best to store in `$projectRoot/secrets/clientCredentials.json`)
-5) a user who authorizes the application to access their account
+5) a user who authorizes the application to access their account (which you can do with `skypager google authorize`)

 ### Server to Server Auth